Do you have friends and family living abroad? Then take a look at this Circle Pay review to see how it could benefit

 Circle was set up in the States back in 2013.
 It finally reached the UK in 2016 and teamed up with Barclays.
 They are also regulated by the Financial Conduct Authority, just like the major banks.

 It’s a very simple process to sign-up.
 You need to provide an email address plus a mobile number for security.
 You don’t even need to provide bank account details.
 That said, it would be a slightly pointless system if you couldn’t withdraw or deposit money.
 To do this, you need to add either a payment card or a bank account.

 You can send money to friends and family for free.
 More than this though, if the money is exchanged into Dollars or Euros, it will still cost you nothing.
 Circle uses the “real” exchange rate when currencies are exchanged, which means they don’t charge extra fees.

 Withdrawing and loading money to your account is a simple process.
 You can even send money to somebody using just their email address or mobile number.

 As you can see, the statement is easy to read and tells you when money goes in and out of your account.
 In case you’re wondering, Prolific is a survey site that I earn quite a decent amount from.
 If you cashout using Paypal, you are charged a fee.
-With Circle, you are sent the money without a charge.
+With Circle, you are sent the money for free.

 Not that I have found.
 When I first used Circle, it took several days for the money to reach your account when you withdrew because you were only able to link a payment card.
 However, in July, they allowed you to link straight to your bank account.
 This means that withdrawals will now reach your bank almost instantaneously.

 If you would like to sign up, follow this special link, and you could earn a £5 bonus when you send somebody £25.